jeremyben/nunjucks-cli/readme.md

 Allows to keep track of file changes and render accordingly (except files starting by `_`).

+### `--unsafe`
+`-u`

+Allows use of .html as source files extension.

 ### `--options <file>`
 `-O <file>`

 Takes a json file as Nunjucks options.
 Defaults are :

     trimBlocks: true,
     lstripBlocks: true,